0SINTr/ooo/README.md

 * **Removing unnecessary apps**

-Since I assume you performed Task #1 already, you have chosen **Default Selection** during your fresh installation of Ubuntu.
+Since I assume you performed **Task #1** already, you have chosen **Default Selection** during your fresh installation of Ubuntu.
 This already provided you with a clean and minimalistic OS.
 If you need to double-check for any useless apps, simply go to **Settings -> Apps** from your main menu and scroll through the list of installed apps.
-You probably don't need to remove anything if you followed the steps in Task #1.
+You probably don't need to remove anything if you followed the steps in **Task #1**.

 * **Monitoring running services**